-- 1. All owners of existing UST systems (as defined in LAC 33:XI.103) were required to register such systems by May 8, 1986, (USTs installed after that date were required to be registered within 30 days of bringing such tanks into use) on a form approved by the department.
-Tanks filled with a solid, inert material before January 1, 1974, are not required to be registered with the department. - 2.
-Owners of underground storage tanks taken out of service on or after January 1, 1974, unless the owner or operator knows the tank was subsequently removed from the ground, were required to notify the department of the
+1. All owners of existing UST systems (as defined in LAC 33:XI.103) were required to register such systems by May 8, 1986, (USTs installed after that date were required to be registered within 30 days of bringing such tanks into use) on a form approved by the department.
+Tanks filled with a solid, inert material before January 1, 1974, are not required to be registered with the department.

-- existence of such tanks on or before May 8, 1986, on a form approved by the department.
-Owners and operators who have not complied with this requirement shall use the department's approved registration form, specifying at a minimum, to the extent known by the owner or operator, the date the tank was taken out of operation, the location of the tank, the capacity, type of construction, age of the UST system, the type of regulated substance stored in the tank, and the quantity of regulated substances left stored in the tank on the date the tank was taken out of operation, as well as other pertinent information required on the form. - 3.
-All existing UST systems previously registered with the department shall be considered to be in compliance with this requirement if the information on file with the department is current and accurate.
-Maintaining current and accurate information with the department includes notifying the Office of Environmental Assessment of changes in ownership, or of changes in UST system descriptions resulting from upgrading, by filing an amended registration form within 30 days of the change in ownership or in description of the UST system. - B. New UST Systems.
+2. Owners of underground storage tanks taken out of service on or after January 1, 1974, unless the owner or operator knows the tank was subsequently removed from the ground, were required to notify the department of the existence of such tanks on or before May 8, 1986, on a form approved by the department.
+Owners and operators who have not complied with this requirement shall use the department's approved registration form, specifying at a minimum, to the extent known by the owner or operator, the date the tank was taken out of operation, age of the UST system, the type of regulated substance stored in the tank, and the quantity of regulated substances left stored in the tank on the date the tank was taken out of operation, as well as other pertinent information required on the form.

+3. All existing UST systems previously registered with the department shall be considered to be in compliance with this requirement if the information on file with the department is current and accurate.
+Maintaining current and accurate information with the department includes notifying the Office of Environmental Assessment of changes in ownership, or of changes in UST system descriptions resulting from upgrading, by filing an amended registration form within 30 days of the change in ownership or in description of the UST system.

+B. New UST Systems.
 Upon the effective date of these regulations, all owners of new UST systems (as defined in LAC 33:XI.103) must, at least 30 days before bringing such tanks into use, register them on an Underground Storage Tank Registration Form (UST-REG-01).
 Registration forms shall be filed with the Office of Environmental Assessment.
-The following registration requirements apply to new UST systems. - 1.
-All owners of new UST systems must certify, in the space provided on the department's approved registration form, compliance with the following requirements: - a. tank and piping installation in accordance with LAC 33:XI.303.B.4; - b. cathodic protection of steel tanks and piping in accordance with LAC 33:XI.303.B.1-2; - c. financial responsibility requirements under LAC 33:XI.Chapter 11; and - d. release detection requirements under LAC 33:XI.703.A-C. - 2.
-All owners of new UST systems must ensure that the installer certifies on the registration form that the methods used to install the tanks and piping comply with the requirements of LAC 33:XI.303.B.4.a.
-Beginning January 20, 1992, registration forms shall include the name and department-issued certificate number of the individual exercising supervisory control over installation-critical junctures (as defined in LAC 33:XI.1303) of a UST system. - C. All UST system owners or operators shall comply with the following requirements. - 1.
-Any person who sells a UST system shall so notify the Office of Environmental Assessment in writing within 30 days after the date of the transaction.
+The following registration requirements apply to new UST systems.

+1. All owners of new UST systems must certify, in the space provided on the department's approved registration form, compliance with the following requirements:

+a. tank and piping installation in accordance with LAC 33:XI.303.D.6, including secondary containment of new and replacement tanks and/or piping, under-dispenser containment, and submersible pump containment;

+b. cathodic protection of steel tanks and piping in accordance with LAC 33:XI.303.D.1-2;

+c. financial responsibility requirements under LAC 33:XI.Chapter 11; and d. release detection requirements under LAC 33:XI.703.A-C.

+2. All owners of new UST systems must ensure that the installer certifies on the registration form that the methods used to install the tanks and piping comply with the requirements of LAC 33:XI.303.D.6.a.
+Beginning January 20, 1992, registration forms shall include the name and department-issued certificate number of the individual exercising supervisory control over installation-critical junctures (as defined in LAC 33:XI.1303) of a UST system.

+C. All UST system owners or operators shall comply with the following requirements.

+1. Any person who sells a UST system shall so notify the Office of Environmental Assessment in writing within 30 days after the date of the transaction.
 A person selling a UST must also notify the person acquiring a regulated UST system of the owner's registration obligations under this Section.